 Address: Ralph Allen Drive, Bath | Local buses stop less than a minute walk from the entrance or if you have a car the drive is only a few minutes from town.

 Hours: Opening times vary from day-to-day.
 Check the website below for exact times.
-Generally the park is open 7 days from March to November and weekends over winter.
+The park closes at the earlier of dusk or 17:30 daily.

 More Information: http://www.nationaltrust.org.uk/prior-park/